 Wayne Johnson has worked in the food industry for over 20 years, with experience on both sides of the retail fence as a technical manager for First Milk and a supermarket auditor for Somerfield.
 He now heads up OAL Connected helping manufacturers eliminate label and date code errors with our market leading Autocoding system.
 We asked him for his top five reasons for label and packaging errors in food manufacturing:

-Re-post - We originally wrote this article back in 2014 on our main website - you can read the original here, enjoy the revised edition below.
-This is also supported by our latest video where Faye Louch, OAL Connected's Trainer explains these reasons further.
+Re-post - We originally wrote this article back in 2014 on our main website - you can read the original here.
+Enjoy the revised edition below, which is also supported by our latest video where Faye Louch, OAL Connected's Trainer explains these reasons further.